 This approach made my answers feel scattered.
 I missed the chance to show my ability to organize and structure my thinking.
 The interviewer wants to see how I approach a problem, not just the final answer.

-During one palantir decomposition interview, I felt good about my solution.
+During palantir decomposition interview, I felt good about my solution.
 I explained my main approach and covered the basic requirements.
 Then the interviewer asked, “What if the parking lot is full?
 How would your system handle that?”
 I froze.
 I hadn’t thought about edge cases.

 Missing edge cases is a common trap.
 I focused so much on the main path that I forgot about unusual or tricky situations.
 In the palantir decomposition interview, interviewers often test how well I can handle unexpected scenarios.

 Note: Always ask yourself, “What could go wrong?” or “Are there any special cases I should consider?”
-This shows you can think ahead and build robust solutions.
+This shows you can think ahead and build solutions.

 I used to think that having the right answer was enough.
 In one palantir decomposition interview, I solved the technical part but struggled to explain my reasoning.
 I used too much jargon.
 I spoke in long, complicated sentences.
 The interviewer looked confused.